Disappearance of Michaela Garecht: Witness' description

 Rodriguez, the sole witness to the abduction, described Garecht's captor as a white male in his twenties.
 The most distinguishing characteristic was that he seemed to have severe acne or pockmarks on his face.
-He had shoulder length, dirty blonde hair.
+He had shoulder length, dirty blond hair.
 He was around 6 ft 0 in in height and had a slender build.
 The witness described him as having fox-like, blue eyes and wearing a white T-shirt.

-According to Garecht's friend, the abductor drove a large, older model, American-made sedan.
+According to Rodriguez, the abductor drove a large, older model, American-made sedan.
 It was possibly a four-door vehicle and was either cream or tannish gold in color.
 The car may have had cement splatters on the sides and lights set into the rear bumper.
 The front bumper was battered; the vehicle appeared run-down, it may have previously been in an accident.
 The car was last seen speeding south on Mission Boulevard toward nearby Union City, California, with Garecht inside.